ekrell/icore_website/news/icore_news_20240206.md

 All course materials are available in this [GitHub repo](https://github.com/ekrell/ams_ai_shortcourse_2024).

 #### AI2ES Meeting

 ![AI2ES Group Photo](../img/ams2024_4.jpg)

+I could not attend since I was involved with the Short Course, but it sounds like everyone had a great time at the AI2ES meeting.
+Hamid and I were able to join the rest of the team for a buffet at the Rusty Scupper.

+(Credit to [William McGovern-Fagg](https://www.linkedin.com/in/william-mcgovern-fagg-366387217/) for the above group photo.)

 #### 23rd Conference on Artificial Intelligence for Environmental Science